andrepreira/code-group-challenge/README.md

  You can run mysql with docker compose

- - for this: run docker-composer up -d
+ - for this run: docker-composer up -d

  # Run this project